minvws/nl-kat-coordination/mula/docs/api.md

 Querying on nested field is also possible.
 Note that both the `Task`, and `PrioritizedItem` model have both a `JSONB` column.
-To query nested field in these `JSONB` columns you can use the `__` (double under, dunder) separators, to specify what nested field.
+To query nested field in these `JSONB` columns you can use the `__` (double under, dunder) separators, to specify what nested field to filter on.

 Example: